How to Elope at Hatcher Pass

 Fall (September-November)

-By early/mid September, the fall colors will really have started to settle into Hatcher Pass.
-Because of all the rain Alaska gets, the autumns are incredibly rewarding.
-It’s an absolutely stunning time to visit and see the pops of reds, oranges, and yellows.
-It’s another rainy month, which turns into snow sticking by mid/late September, especially in the upper areas.
-Crowds will start to die down around this time as we enter snow season again.
-The summit Hatcher Pass access road generally closes by mid/late September, pending winter conditions.
-Winter activities usually commence by mid/late October, but sometimes begin in the early part of the month.
-Temps will average in the 40s in September and begin dropping down into the 10s/20s by November.
+September: By early/mid month the fall colors will be settled into Hatcher Pass.
+Because of all the rain Alaska gets, autumns are incredibly rewarding.
+It’s a stunning time to visit for the pops of reds, oranges, and yellows.
+It’s another rainy month, which turns to snow sticking by mid/late September, especially in the upper areas.
+Crowds will start to die down as we enter snow season again.
+The summit road will generally close by mid/late September, pending winter conditions.
+Temps will average in the 40s °F. I’d recommend early month for best advantages.

 Winter (December-February)